cits3007/cits3007.github.io/assets/lectures/lect02--memory.md

   - their *interfaces* are defined in C
 - Many programming languages have their primary implementation in C (e.g. Python, JavaScript, Lua, Bash)
-- As a result, C often serves as a "lingua franca" when extending languages or developing programs written in multiple languages
+- C often serves as a "lingua franca" when extending languages or developing programs written in multiple languages
   - For instance, the Python language can be extended by writing [new built-in modules][python-extend] in C.